Things to do in London in 4 days

 The atmosphere of Trafalgar Square and Piccadilly Circus is always impressive, but it is possibly at night when both places show their best side.

-Start at Trafalgar Square and contemplate its four lions and the statue of Admiral Nelson.
-The rest of the tour is a pleasant stroll through Piccadilly Circus, Piccadilly Street (home to the world's largest bookstore and the Ritz Hotel) and Burlinton Arcade, a beautiful gallery of traditional stores.
+Start at Trafalgar Square and see its four lions and the statue of Admiral Nelson.
+The rest of the route is a pleasant stroll through Piccadilly Circus, Piccadilly Street (where the world's largest bookstore and the Ritz Hotel are located) and Burlinton Arcade, a beautiful gallery of traditional stores.

 After a fairly full first day, the tour I propose for the second day is a bit more relaxed.
 In addition, part of it takes place in some of the most impressive parks in London, such as Hyde Park.